fury-gl/fury/docs/source/posts/2021/2021-06-12-gsoc-devmessias-2.rst

 There are several reasons to have a streaming system for data visualization.
 Because I’m doing a PhD in a developing country I always need to think of the cheapest way to use the computational resources available.
-For example, with the GPU’s prices increasing, it’s necessary to share a machine with a GPU with different users in different locations.
+For example, with the GPUs prices increasing, it’s necessary to share a machine with a GPU with different users in different locations.
 Therefore, to convince my Brazilian friends to use FURY I need to code thinking inside of the (a) low-budget scenario.